Michael-Kidd/GestureBasedUI-Project/README.md

 At the very least, this should be a local implementation of the application using gestures to interact with it.
 For example, a voice controlled application fits the parameters of gesture based control.
 You can expand out to include real-world hardware and use this as an opportunity to prove a concept.
 The Internet of Things is a common phrase, so you could implement a solution taking advantage of hardware like the Raspberry Pi, using the cloud for data transfer and creating a real-world scenario through this medium.

-  You can reproduce a classic game or system using a gesture-based interface.
-For example, a platformer game or a navigation application using Kinect or voice control.
-Maybe Tetris using the Myo armbands to control the blocks, or Flappy Bird using the Kinect as the controller.
-Applications with multiple users are also acceptable.
-Voice control applications need to be more complex and achieve something.
-Creating a skill in Alexa for the sake of creating a skill is not enough.
-You need to take the application further than this.
-You could, for example, implement a simple learning mechanism that will build a conversational skill as time progresses and demonstrate this.
-You could use the voice control to progress through a game or achieve a task.
-If you are doing this, then you need to distinguish the code you write from the samples available.
-The programming language is your choice.

-#### Hardware available
-  * (9) Myo Armbands
-  * (2) Leap Motion Controllers,
-  * (2) Kinect V2,
-  * (2) HoloLens,
-  * (6) Durovis Dive which are similar to Google Cardboard
-  * Raspberry Pi, Arduino,
-  * Lego Mindstorms

-#### Requirements
-Write up the project under the following headings including all references as evidence of your research.
-Purpose of the application–design of the application including the screens of the user interface and how it works.
-The application can be an experimentation process for you, testing how pieces of hardware could interact or be combined with gestures.

-You don’t have to solve the world economic crisis just yet.
-Gestures identified as appropriate for this application–consider how gestures can be incorporated into the application, providing a justification for the ones that you pick.

- This is an important research element for the project and needs to explain how the gestures fit into the solution you are creating.
-Hardware used in creating the application–You are not limited to the hardware listed above.
-If you have your own hardware, or hardware simulator that you wish to use, then feel free.
-The purpose of each piece of hardware should be given with a comparison to other options available.
-Architecture for the solution–the full architecture for the solution, including the class diagrams, any data models, communications and distributed elements that you are creating.

- The architecture must make sense when the gestures and the hardware are combined.
-Justification is necessary in the documentation for this.
-You need to include a list of relevant libraries that you used in the project.
-Conclusions & Recommendations–Conclusions are what you have learned from this project and the associated research.
-Recommendations are what you would do differently if you were to undertake the project again.
-The Reflective Piece–what I learned and “enjoyed”!
-This gives scope for a critical evaluation of the project and the objective that you tried to achieve

 ### Project Overview
 <hr/>

 We have decided to Attempt to control a robotic car with a Myo Armband, this would allow a person to use hard and arm gestures to control a remote vehicle.